How to Write Viral LinkedIn Content (Without Losing Your Soul)

 The First Two Hours Are Everything

 LinkedIn's algorithm decides your post's fate in the first 60-120 minutes.
-Here's how to game it (ethically):
+Here's how to work with it.

 Respond to every comment.
-And not with “Thanks!” or a thumbs up.
+Not with “Thanks!” or a thumbs up.
 Ask follow-up questions.
 Disagree respectfully.
 Keep the thread alive.
 Every comment-reply pair tells LinkedIn this post is generating “meaningful conversation.”

 Cross-post as a Twitter thread.
 Different audience, different format, same core ideas.
 Triple your exposure without tripling your effort.

 Follow up the next day.
-A “The response to yesterday's post was wild — here's what I learned from the comments” post extends the lifecycle and brings new people into the conversation.
+A post about what you learned from the comments extends the lifecycle and brings new people into the conversation.

 Don't attack people.
 Attack ideas, not humans.
 “VC funding culture is broken” is fine.
 “VCs are terrible people” is not.
 You want debate, not enemies.